Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Robust realized integrated beta estimator

 In this paper, the parameter of interest is the daily integrated beta.
-When the beta process is constant over time, the integrated beta returns to the usual market beta of the CAPM.
-That is, the continuous-time CAPM includes the traditional discrete-time CAPM.
+When the beta process is constant over time with no price jumps, the integrated beta returns to the usual market beta of the capital asset pricing model (CAPM).
+That is, the diffusion regression model includes the traditional discrete-time CAPM regression. \begin{remark} In this paper, we separate the continuous and jump parts and mainly consider the continuous part.
+We also investigate market betas corresponding to the jump part in the empirical study, which is calculated based on the jump beta estimation method suggested by \citet{li2017robust}.
+However, unlike the beta for the continuous part, the beta for the jump part does not have significant time series structures (see Figure \ref{Figure-A}).
+Thus, we focus on the beta process for the continuous part. \end{remark}

 For the high-frequency observations, one of the stylized features is that the transaction prices are polluted by the market microstructure noise due to the discreteness of the price, bid-ask spread bounce, and adverse selection effects, such as clearing costs \citep{ait2008high}.
 To reflect this, we assume that the observed log prices have the additive microstructure noise as follows: